Cyfrin/audit-repo-cloner/README.md

 ```

 3. Update labels to label issues based on severity and status
+4. Create an audit tag at the given commit hash (full SHA)
-4. Create branches for each of the auditors participating
+5. Create branches for each of the auditors participating
-5. Create a branch for the final report
+6. Create a branch for the final report
-6. Add the [report-generator-template](https://github.com/ChainAccelOrg/report-generator-template) to the repo to make it easier to compile the report, and add a button in GitHub actions to re-generate the report on-demand
+7. Add the [report-generator-template](https://github.com/ChainAccelOrg/report-generator-template) to the repo to make it easier to compile the report, and add a button in GitHub actions to re-generate the report on-demand
-7. Attempt to set up a GitHub project board
+8. Attempt to set up a GitHub project board

 # Getting Started